vladigleba/vladigleba.github.io/posts/basics/heaven.md

 ## Will there be predation and killing?

-> The *wolf and the lamb shall feed together*, and the lion shall eat straw like the bullock: and dust shall be the serpent's meat. *They shall not hurt nor destroy* in all my holy mountain, saith the LORD.
+> The *wolf and the lamb shall feed together*, and the lion shall eat straw like the bullock: and dust shall be the serpent’s meat. *They shall not hurt nor destroy* in all my holy mountain, saith the LORD.
 {% ct 'Isaiah 65:25' %}

 > The wolf will live with the lamb, and the leopard will lie down with the goat; the calf and young lion and fatling will be together, and a little child will lead them.
 The cow will graze with the bear, their young will lie down together, and the lion will eat straw like the ox.
 The infant will play by the cobra’s den, and the toddler will reach into the viper’s nest. *They will neither harm nor destroy* on all My holy mountain, for the earth will be full of the knowledge of the LORD as the sea is full of water.